 Skyler Deutsch, BS (she/her)

 Skyler Deutsch is a recent National Science Foundation REPS fellow and marine biology graduate from San Francisco State University who joined the lab in 2023 as a Staff Research Associate.
-She manages our imaging database, performs data analyses, and supports patient research visits.
+She develops and manages our imaging database, performs data analyses, and leads patient research visits.

 Devin Schoen, MS (she/her)